Nile crocodile: Distribution and habitat

-The species was previously thought to extend in range into the whole of West and Central Africa, but these populations are now typically recognized as a distinct species, the West African (or desert) crocodile.
-The distributional boundaries between these species were poorly understood, but following several studies, they are now better known.
-West African crocodiles are found throughout much of West and Central Africa, ranging east to South Sudan and Uganda where the species may come into contact with the Nile crocodile.
-Nile crocodiles are absent from most of West and Central Africa, but range into the latter region in eastern and southern Democratic Republic of Congo, and along the Central African coastal Atlantic region (as far north to Cameroon).
+The Nile crocodile was previously thought to also occur in West and Central Africa, but these populations are now typically recognized as a distinct species, the West African (or desert) crocodile.
+The West African crocodile occurs throughout much of West and Central Africa, ranging east to South Sudan and Uganda where it may come into contact with the Nile crocodile.
+The Nile crocodile is absent from most of West and Central Africa, but range into the latter region in eastern and southern Democratic Republic of Congo, and along the Central African coastal Atlantic region north to Cameroon.
 Likely a level of habitat segregation occurs between the two species, but this remains to be confirmed.